Asma al-Assad: Marriage and family

 Assad first met her future husband during childhood holidays in Syria, but they became closer when he moved to London in 1992 to train as an ophthalmologist at the Western Eye Hospital.
 They married following his accession to power in 2000.

 Assad and her husband have three children.
-Their first child, a son named Hafez, named after her father in-law, was born in 2001, followed by a daughter in 2003, and their second son in 2005.
+Their first child, a son named Hafez, named after her father in-law, was born in 2001, followed by a daughter in 2003, and their second son in 2004.
 In January 2013, Bashar stated in an interview that Asma was pregnant; however, there were no later reports of them having a fourth child.

 On 23 December 2024, media outlets cited a Turkish source reporting that Asma had filed for divorce from Bashar during their exile in Moscow.
 The reports were later denied by the Russian government and Asma's father.

 Health

 On 8 August 2018, it was announced that she had begun treatment for early stage breast cancer.
 On 4 August 2019, Assad publicly stated that she had fully recovered and was officially cancer-free.

 On 8 March 2021, during the COVID-19 pandemic in Syria, Assad and her husband both tested positive for COVID-19, according to the presidential office.
 They were reported to be in good health with "minor symptoms."
 On 30 March, it was announced that both had recovered and tested negative for the disease.

 On 21 May 2024, the Syrian presidency announced that Assad had been diagnosed with acute myeloid leukemia, following the emergence of several symptoms and clinical signs, which forced her to refrain from direct work and participation in events as part of the treatment plan.
 In late December 2024, after the overthrow of her husband, reports revealed Asma's leukemia had returned after a brief remission, and she was in critical condition, isolated under close medical care.
+In December 2025, The Guardian reported that Assad's health had recovered after undergoing experimental therapy under the supervision of Russia's security services.

 Interests

-Assad enjoys theatre, opera and visiting the cinema.
+Assad is reported to enjoy theatre, opera and visiting the cinema.